 - Outreach comprehensive clinic: As Indiana’s only federally recognized HTC, the IHTC is dedicated to serving persons with bleeding disorders throughout the state.
 In addition to seeing patients at our clinic, centrally located in Indianapolis, IHTC’s multidisciplinary medical team travels to several Indiana communities each year to conduct comprehensive clinics and follow-up care for patients living in these areas.
 To see the locations and dates of IHTC’s outreach comprehensive clinics in 2010, click here.

 - IHTC partners with Hemophilia of Indiana Inc. (HII) to host Camp Brave Eagle, Indiana’s summer camp for children with bleeding disorders.
 The week-long camp is open to all Indiana children with bleeding disorders, as well as their siblings, ages 7–15 years.
 For more information on this camp, please click here (Camp Brave Eagle website).
-For photos of Camp Brave Eagle 2008, see IHTC’s Fall 2008 newsletter in our Reading Room.
+For photos of Camp Brave Eagle, see IHTC’s Summer 2014 newsletter in our Reading Room.

 - Watch our IHTC News section on this website for further information on registration dates for Camp Brave Eagle and the Thompson Outpost Teen Camp!

 - Do you have additional questions about VWD?
 Please see IHTC’s VWD FAQs.

 Project Red Flag, National Hemophilia Foundation’s public awareness campaign for women with bleeding disorders.

 - National Heart Lung and Blood Institute.
 The Diagnosis, Evaluation and Management of von Willebrand Disease.
 2006.
 (Available at http://www.nhlbi.nih.gov/guidelines/vwd/3_diagnosisandevaluation.htm.).
 Accessed April 15, 2010.